-Cash on hand 9 9

-Cash at bank 6,532 6,260

-Money market call account 5,323 17,269

-Total cash and cash equivalents 11,864 23,538

-Council's cash and cash equivalents are subject to a number of internal and external restrictions that limit amounts available for discretionary or future use.
-These include:

-- Specific purpose reserves (Note 28c) 13,247 13,460 - Grants received in advance (Note 26c) 1,138 3,278 - Trust funds and deposits (Note 25) 1,726 1,718 Restricted Funds 16,111 18,456 Total unrestricted cash and cash equivalents (4,247) 5,081
+Cash on hand 9 9 Cash at bank 6,532 6,260 Money market call account 5,323 17,269 Total cash and cash equivalents 11,864 23,538 Council's cash and cash equivalents are subject to a number of internal and external restrictions that limit amounts available for discretionary or future use.
+These include: - Specific purpose reserves (Note 28c) 13,247 13,460 - Grants received in advance (Note 26c) 1,138 3,278 - Trust funds and deposits (Note 25) 1,726 1,718 Restricted Funds 16.111 18.456

+Restricted Funds

+16,111

+18,456

+Total unrestricted cash and cash equivalents

+(4,247)

+5,081
-Note 19 Cash and cash equivalents (continued) Accounting policy Cash and cash equivalents other highly liguid investments with original maturities of three months or less, net of outstanding bank overdrafts.
-Restricted funds completed.
-Note 20 Trade and other receivables Current Rates debtors Loans and advances to community organisations Other debtors GST receivable Total Non-Current Loans and advances to community organisations Total

-Total trade and other receivables

-Reconciliation of movement in expected credit loss Carrying amount at 1 July Amounts written off during the year Amounts recovered during the year Increase / (decrease) in provision recognised in profit or loss Carrying amount at 30 June

-For ageing analysis of the financial assets, refer to note 36
+2023 \$'000 2022 \$'000 Note 19 Cash and cash equivalents (continued) Accounting policy Cash and cash equivalents For the purposes of the consolidated statement of cash flows, cash and cash equivalents include other highly liquid investments with original maturities of three months or less, net of outstanding s at call, and Restricted funds i) Includes refundable building, contract and other refundable amounts held in trust by Council fo r completion of specific purposes. ii) Represents grant funding received in advance until specific performance obligations required to completed. under funding arrangem ents are iii) Contributions received for tree preservation and public open space reserves to support Counc il activities in those area as.
+Note 20 Trade and other receivables Current Rates debtors Loans and advances to community organisations Other debtors GST receivable Total 243 9 1,194 470 1,916 82 9 543 460 1,093 Non-Current Loans and advances to community organisations Total 278 278 316 316 Total trade and other receivables 2,195 1,409 Reconciliation of movement in expected credit loss 6 Carrying amount at 1 July Amounts written off during the year - 6 (6) Amounts recovered during the year - Increase / (decrease) in provision recognised in profit or loss - Carrying amount at 30 June · · For ageing analysis of the financial assets, refer to note 36